Queensland: History

-Indigenous history
+Pre-European contact

-The Aboriginal occupation of Queensland is thought to predate 50,000 BC, likely via boat or land bridge across Torres Strait, and became divided into over 90 different language groups.
+Queensland was one of the largest regions of pre-colonial Aboriginal population in Australia.
+The Aboriginal ownership of Queensland is thought to predate 50,000 BC, and early migrants are believed to have arrived via boat or land bridge across Torres Strait.
+Through time, their descendants developed into more than 90 different language and cultural groups.

-During the last ice age, Queensland's landscape became arider and largely desolate, making food and other supplies scarce, which led to the world's first seed-grinding technology.
-The end of the glacial period brought about a warming climate, again making the land hospitable, as it brought high rainfall along the eastern coast, stimulating the growth of the state's tropical rainforests.
+During the last ice age, Queensland's landscape became more arid and largely desolate, making food and other supplies scarce.
+The people developed the world's first seed-grinding technology.
+The end of the glacial period brought about a warming climate, making the land more hospitable.
+It brought high rainfall along the eastern coast, stimulating the growth of the state's tropical rainforests.

+The Torres Strait Islands is home to the Torres Strait Islander peoples.
+Torres Strait Islanders are ethnically and culturally distinct from mainland Aboriginal peoples.
+They have a long history of interaction with both Aboriginal peoples of what is now Australia and the peoples of New Guinea.

 European colonisation

 In February 1606, Dutch navigator Willem Janszoon landed near the site of what is now Weipa, on the western shore of Cape York.
 This was the first recorded landing of a European in Australia, and it also marked the first reported contact between Europeans and the Aboriginal people of Australia.
 The region was also explored by French and Spanish explorers (commanded by Louis Antoine de Bougainville and Luís Vaez de Torres, respectively) before the arrival of Lieutenant James Cook in 1770.
-Cook claimed the east coast under instruction from King George III of the Kingdom of Great Britain on 22 August 1770 at Possession Island, naming Eastern Australia, including Queensland, 'New South Wales'.
+Cook claimed the east coast under instruction from King George III of the Kingdom of Great Britain on 22 August 1770 at Possession Island, naming eastern Australia, including Queensland, New South Wales.

-The Aboriginal population declined significantly after a smallpox epidemic during the late 18th century.
-There has been controversy regarding the origins of smallpox in Australia; while many sources have claimed that it originated with European colonisation, this theory has been contradicted by scientific evidence.
-There is circumstantial evidence that Macassan mariners visiting Arnhem Land introduced smallpox to Australia.
+The Aboriginal population declined significantly after a smallpox epidemic during the late 18th century and massacres by the European settlers.

 In 1823, John Oxley, a British explorer, sailed north from what is now Sydney to scout possible penal colony sites in Gladstone (then Port Curtis) and Moreton Bay.
 At Moreton Bay, he found the Brisbane River.
 He returned in 1824 and established a penal settlement at what is now Redcliffe.
 The settlement, initially known as Edenglassie, was then transferred to the current location of the Brisbane city centre.
 Edmund Lockyer discovered outcrops of coal along the banks of the upper Brisbane River in 1825.
 In 1839 transportation of convicts was ceased, culminating in the closure of the Brisbane penal settlement.
 In 1842 free settlement, which had already commenced, was officially permitted.
 In 1847, the Port of Maryborough was opened as a wool port.
 While most early immigrants came from New South Wales, the first free immigrant ship to arrive in Moreton Bay from Europe was the Artemisia, in 1848.
-In 1857, Queensland's first lighthouse was built at Cape Moreton.